Ira Valentine: Professional career

-Valentine was selected in the 12th round (314th overall) of the 1987 NFL Draft by the Houston Oilers.
-"Ira was the fastest player at his position still available when it came our turn," said Oilers' coach Jerry Glanville, as Valentine had run a 4.40 second 40-yard dash in college.
+Valentine was selected in the 12th round (314th overall) of the 1987 NFL draft by the Houston Oilers.
+"Ira was the fastest player at his position still available when it came our turn," said Oilers' head coach Jerry Glanville, as Valentine had run a 4.40 second 40-yard dash in college.
 "That's what we look for in our 12th round pick ... the fastest player available at his position."
 He reported to camp at the beginning of May.
 He was officially signed by the team in mid-July.
 In two preseason games against the Indianapolis Colts, Valentine ran for 65 yards on 15 carries.
-He survived the final roster cuts on September 7.
-He made his NFL debut in week one against the Los Angeles Rams, in a 20–16 win.
+He survived the final roster cuts on September 7 and made his NFL debut in week one against the Los Angeles Rams, in a 20–16 win.

 Valentine did not play again until week ten, a 23–3 win at the Pittsburgh Steelers.
 In the game, he recorded three rush attempts for five yards as well as two receptions for 10 yards.
 He also appeared in five other games: week eleven, a 7–40 loss versus the Cleveland Browns; week twelve, a 27–51 loss at the Indianapolis Colts; week thirteen, a 33–18 win over the San Diego Chargers, in which he recorded two rushes for five yards; week fourteen, a 10–24 loss at the New Orleans Saints; and week sixteen, a 21–17 win over the Cincinnati Bengals, in which he recorded one kickoff return for 13 yards.
 He also appeared in two playoff games, in a win over the Seattle Seahawks and in a loss to the Denver Broncos.
 Valentine finished the season with five rushes for 10 yards, two catches for 10 yards, and one kickoff return for 13 yards for a total of 33 all-purpose yards.
 He appeared in seven total games as well as two playoff games.